Skip to content

 accent marks

-Northeastern style is to use accent marks per Webster’s New World College Dictionary.
+Northeastern style is to use accent marks per The Merriam-Webster Dictionary.
 Note that the preferred Northeastern spelling of resumé is with an acute accent on the second e.

 acronyms for organizations’ names